 17. Do not leave children unsupervised outside.
-Even if you have a fenced in back yard there are many ways kids can find to injure themselves.
+Even if you have a fenced-in backyard, there are many ways kids can find to injure themselves.

 10 Tips for Physical Home Safety and Security Products

 There are so many unique home security products out on the market today.
-Thanks to the internet and technology becoming less expensive, most people can handle installing many great security features in their home over the weekend with the help of Google and YouTube.
+Thanks to the internet and technology becoming less expensive, most people can handle installing many great security features in their homes over the weekend with the help of Google and YouTube.

 2. Install locks on windows.
-Most widows already have locks, but if yours do not or the original locks have broken, consider using these aftermarket locks to secure your home.
+Most widows already have locks, but if yours do not, or the original locks have broken, consider using these aftermarket locks to secure your home.

 3. Install a deadbolt on your doors.
 Are you relying on just your door knob lock to keep people out?
-That is a mistake, spend the time and money to get a proper deadbolt lock on your door.
+That is a mistake.
+Spend the time and money to get a proper deadbolt lock on your door.

 4. Buy a delivery box protection system.
 Millions of packages are stolen each year from porches.
-While a doorbell security camera can help to identify the person who stole it, the camera will not prevent the theft.
+While a doorbell security camera can help to identify the person who stole it, the camera will not prevent theft.
 Products such as secure package delivery boxes can help to secure your packages.

-5. Install motion activated lights.
+5. Install motion-activated lights.
 There are many different motion-activated light products to consider.
 These lights can deter someone from coming onto your property or alert you when someone does so.